ysmood/nokit/readme.md

 - ## **[require](lib/kit.coffee?source#L1108)**

     Much faster than the native require of node, but you should follow some rules to use it safely.
-Used to require nokit's internal module.
+    Use it to load nokit's internal module.

     - **<u>param</u>**: `moduleName` { _String_ }